80 Standards · Expert Answers

 D1.1 Minimum Fillet Weld Size: Table 7.7 Explained

-Table 7.7 sets the minimum fillet weld leg size based on the thicker part joined.
+Table 7.7 sets the minimum fillet weld leg size by process-specific governing thickness.
 The footnotes cover low-hydrogen distinctions most references skip.

 What Is Carbon Equivalent and Why Does It Matter?